texmacs/tm-forge/miscellanea/post-modern-icons/README.md

 (c) 2021 Massimiliano Gubinelli

-This is an iconset which (partially so far) replace TeXmacs standard icons.
+This is an iconset which (partially so far) replaces TeXmacs standard icons.

 ** WORK IN PROGRESS **

-It is based on the [heroicons](https://github.com/tailwindlabs/heroicons) icon set (Copyright (c) 2020 Refactoring UI Inc. - MIT license)
+It is largely based on the [heroicons](https://github.com/tailwindlabs/heroicons) icon set (Copyright (c) 2020 Refactoring UI Inc. - MIT license)

 ![](./screenshot.png)